healeydd/Final-Project-Human-Pop-and-Forest-Cover/README.md

 # Alderete, Allen, Healy, and Wagner (2021)
 ## Graphic portrayal of the relationship between deforestation and population and GDP per capita
+This repository contains the necessary materials for "_Temporal Variability in Deforestation and the Implications for Human Populations_" submitted for the course Environmental Data Exploration and Analysis in 2021.
+Code included computes averages and rates of change for percent of land covered by forest, population, and GDP per capita for U.S., Brazil, and Liberia.
+In addition, it creates figures and statistical correlation of the three datasets.
+The code is run in [MATLAB](https://www.mathworks.com/products/matlab.html).